medvednic/jenkins-remote/README.md

 Pass the IP address as an argument to the script.

-_Note that if your exposed port differs from 8080, change the value in the variables.tf file before running the script._
+_Note that if your exposed port differs from 8080, pass it as the second argument._

 ```bash
 ./solution.sh 34.73.82.218